tnn3/TTaskSystem/README.md

-# This is a project for a project management system.
-## Must have functionality:
+# Project management system
+### Functionality:

-Admin can CRUD projects.
+Admin can manage projects:
+ * Create/edit/delete projects
+ * Manage users and their titles in project
+ * Manage statuses in project for tasks
+ * Manage priorities in project for tasks
+ * Manage custom fields

-Users can post tasks:
+Users can manage tasks:

-    -what needs to be done
+* what needs to be done
-    -who is doing it (at creation or someone adds later) -suggestions on how to do it / describe the problem -task priority
+* who is doing it (at creation or someone adds later)
+* suggestions on how to do it / describe the problem
+* task status
+* task priority
-    -task deadline
+* task deadline
-    -add files/pictures

-Users can task CRUD with history.

-Users can filter tasks.
+* add files

-Users can see task changes history.
+* see task change history

-Users have titles.

-Admin can add new fields to task creation template.

-## Nice to have:

-Notification system.

-Admin can see statistics of previous months.
+Project is made in .NET Core and is based on [AspNetCore-BaseWebApp](https://github.com/akaver/AspNetCore-BaseWebApp)